“Trust me.” That’s the most vital message any website can convey. Without trust, visitors just leave.

 - Five governments (including the UK) currently want to undermine this sort of encryption.
 I don’t want to get political here, but that is important

-Over the past year, you may also have seen “Not Secure” warnings on web pages that request passwords or credit card info without using SSL.
+You may also have seen “Not Secure” warnings on web pages that request passwords or credit card info without using SSL.
 When Google Chrome started that, other browsers soon joined in.
-Now, from October 2017, Google Chrome will extend that to pages that contain any kind of form without using SSL – even Contact and Search forms.
-Again, other browsers are likely to follow suit.
+In October 2017, they extended that to pages that contain any kind of form without using SSL — even Contact and Search forms.

 One Step Forward…